polkadot-developers/polkadot-docs/polkadot-protocol/protocol-components/transactions/transactions-lifecycle.md

 ## Where Transactions are Defined

-As discussed in [Runtime Development](TODO:update-path){target=\_blank}, the Substrate runtime contains the business logic that defines transaction properties, including:
+As discussed in [Runtime Development](TODO:update-path){target=\_blank}, the Polkadot SDK runtime contains the business logic that defines transaction properties, including:

 - What constitutes a valid transaction
 - Whether the transactions are sent as signed or unsigned